AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

 ## Tips
 **When I am looking for EM, I am *always* looking at the widest areas in a given print.**

-It's *totally normaly* for [:page_facing_up:smaller infill areas to look a bit overextruded](/articles/troubleshooting/small_infill_areas_overextruded.md).
+It's *totally normal* for [:page_facing_up:smaller infill areas to look a bit overextruded](/articles/troubleshooting/small_infill_areas_overextruded.md).
 You want to tune for the areas where your extrusion system has had a chance to equalize pressure and coast at a constant flow rate.

 In this example, I would primarily be looking at the circled area.